apenella/go-ansible/README.md

 ### Upgrade to 1.x

 If you are currently using a `go-ansible` version prior to 1.0.0, it's important to note that there have been significant breaking changes introduced in version 1.0.0 and beyond.
-Before proceeding with the upgrade, we highly recommend reading the [changelog](https://github.com/apenella/go-ansible/blob/master/CHANGELOG.md) and the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_1.0.0.md) carefully.
+Before proceeding with the upgrade, we highly recommend reading the [changelog](https://github.com/apenella/go-ansible/blob/master/CHANGELOG.md) and the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_1.x.md) carefully.
 These resources provide detailed information on the changes and steps required for a smooth transition to the new version.

+### Upgrade to 2.x

+Versions 2.x introduced notorious changes since the major version 1.
+Among those changes, there are several breaking changes.
+The [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) conveys the necessary information to migrate to version 2.x.
+Please thoroughly read that document and the changelog before upgrading from version 1.x to 2.x.

 ## Getting Started